-Yoga isn’t about achieving the pose, it isn’t about the shape, the yoga is not something that can be seen from the outside.
+Yoga isn’t about achieving a particular shape in a posture, it isn’t even about the posture, yoga is not something that can be seen from the outside.
 The practice of yoga happens on the inside when we bring attention to our experience of moving both mind and body towards greater self-awareness.

 ~ Jenn Skelton, RePose